We may earn money or products from the companies mentioned in this post.

 - Annuals such as snap dragons, zinnias, and petunias will benefit from companion planting with it because of its anti-fungal properties.

 - Perennials such as phlox, delphiniums, and black eyed susans can also benefit from companion planting with chamomile.

 - Shrubs and trees such as roses, lilacs, and dogwoods also benefit from it as a companion.

 - Planting chamomile next to vegetables such as potatoes and tomatoes (night shades) can protect them from blight and brassicas such as cabbage and Brussels sprouts can repel unwanted insects like the white cabbage butterfly.

 - Herbs in the mint family are said to have improved scent and taste when planted near it.

 - Also, if you grow your own, you will have a constant supply of organic chamomile for tea, tinctures, beauty recipes, and first aid!

-Note: If you are a budding herbologist, check out this post from the Farm Homestead for more in-depth information on chamomile.
+If you are a budding herbologist, check out “10 Edible Flowers You can also use as Home Remedies” from Learning and Yearning.
+Or this post from the Farm Homestead for more in-depth information on chamomile.